 Why am I, as an author, talking about a depression?
 Because I write about mental health in my novels & it’s something we NEED to talk about.

 Walking 15-25km a day across a country is a little nuts.
 Naturally, people are curious about why someone would deliberately volunteer to undertake such self-abuse.
 Ah, but walking the Camino is a magical experience.

 Many who’ve walked, or plan to walk the Camino de Santiago, create a “Camino Playlist” for their wander.
 I was no different.

 It’s an interesting question and one that’s in media a lot these days.
 The easy answer: royalties.
 But the real answer is a little more complicated than that.
 And how we benefit is not always financial.

 A writing instructor once asked me: What influences your writing?

 The question threw me.
 Here is my answer to that question… now I’ve figured it out.

 There are so many packing lists out there for the Camino.
 So much advice.
 So why is this any different?
 For plus size hikers, there is not a lot of information.
 Here’s my list after walking the Camino Francés twice.

 After writing three books, certain topics are emerging in my novels.
 Some are intentional, but others are born through the writing process.
 Some you may have noticed, some you may not…

-I’ve been writing novels now for over two years and learning about the importance of a book outline has been a major learning experience for me.
-It’s a lesson I’m sharing with you, plus tips I learned along the way.
+I’ve been writing novels now for over two years and learning about the importance of an outline has been an eye opening experience for me.
+It’s a lesson I’d like to share with you, plus tips I learned along the way.